McPolemic/arthur/README.md

 # Arthur

-At my current occupation, forms such as testing documentation and walkthrough forms are created using Microsoft Word and saving to HTML.
+At my current job, forms such as testing documentation and walkthrough forms are created using Microsoft Word and saving to HTML.
 This leads to a number of issues, from differences in how a document looks between browsers and Word to constantly having to fight with Word's kludgy indenting and table width rules.
 I was convinced a better way existed.
 Arthur is an experiment in this direction.

 Once installed, arthur can initialize a directory by typing the following: